reiniiriarios/stream-deck-billables-harvest/README.md

 You'll need to generate an API token in [Harvest][harvest-api] as well as finding your Harvest Account ID and Forecast Account ID.
 Both your Harvest and Forecast IDs can be found under the API token details after [creating it][harvest-api].
+These two additional ids are necessary as they refer to your organization and not your user account.

 [stream-deck]: https://www.elgato.com/en/welcome-to-stream-deck
 [harvest]: https://www.getharvest.com/